Triazine: Cyanuric chloride

 Another important triazine is cyanuric chloride (2,4,6-trichloro-1,3,5-triazine).
 Chlorine-substituted triazines are components of reactive dyes.
 These compounds react through a chlorine group with hydroxyl groups present in cellulose fibres in nucleophilic substitution, the other triazine positions contain chromophores.
 Triazine compounds are often used as the basis for various herbicides, e.g. atrazine.

+Pharmacology

+Triazines are an uncommon but known moiety in pharmaceuticals.
+Lamotrigine is an antiepileptic drug containing a 1,2,4-triazine, while azacitidine is a chemotherapy drug containing a 1,3,5-triazine.

 Other

 Triazines also have wide use in the oil and gas and petroleum processing industries as a non-regenerating sulfide removal agent: they are applied to fluid streams to remove hydrogen sulfide gas and mercaptan species, which can decrease the quality of the processed hydrocarbon and be harmful to pipeline and facility infrastructure if not removed.

 Synthesis

 The more common 1,3,5-isomers are prepared by trimerization of nitrile and cyanide compounds, although more specialized methods are known.

 The 1,2,3- and 1,2,4-triazines are more specialized methods.
 The former family of triazines can be synthesized by thermal rearrangement of 2-azidocyclopropenes.
 Also mainly of specialized interest, the 1,2,4-isomer is prepared from condensation of 1,2-dicarbonyl compounds with amidrazones.
 A classical synthesis is also the Bamberger triazine synthesis.